 What car insurance group is my car?

-Unfortunately, there’s no one size fits all rule when it comes to getting the best car insurance price.
+There’s no one size fits all rule when it comes to getting the best car insurance price.
 With insurance categories, it's not even as simple as choosing a smaller car to guarantee a lower group.

-Although cars like Citroen C1s are generally grouped quite low and Ferraris are generally grouped very highly, you may find that a particular variation of a model might be in a completely different group due its specifications.
-Even cars of the same type, such as family hatch-backs with similar values, can end up ranking differently.
+Although cars like Citroen C1s are usually grouped quite low and Ferraris are generally grouped very highly, you might find that a particular variation of a model might be in a completely different group because of its specifications.

 How are car insurance groups calculated?